Configuring Programs for Windows XP

 In Solution Explorer, open the shortcut menu for your project, and then choose Properties.

 In the Property Pages dialog box for the project, under Configuration Properties > General, set the Platform Toolset property to the desired Windows XP toolset.
-For example, choose Visual Studio 2017 - Windows XP (v141_xp) to create code for Windows XP and Windows Server 2003 by using the Microsoft Visual C++ 2017 compiler.
+For example, choose Visual Studio 2017 - Windows XP (v141_xp) to create code for Windows XP and Windows Server 2003 by using the Microsoft C++ compiler in Visual Studio 2017.

 C++ runtime support